mEngstroem/EasyReflectometryApp/docs/tutorials/models/model-def.md

 - **C**: Changes the ordering of materials.

 ### Model creation and editing
-For creating new models, the `Models selector` tab is used, then for setting the assemblies in the model the `Model editor` is used.
+For creating new models, the `Models selector` tab is used, and then for setting the assemblies in the model the `Model editor` is used.

 <img src='./../_images/sample_model.png' width='800px'></img>